MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-II-Corps-Engineers-Department-Army-Department-Defense/part-222-Engineering-Design/section-222.6.md

 b. *Structural Cracking.* Concrete structures should be examined for structural cracking resulting from overstress due to applied loads, shrinkage and temperature effects or differential movements.

-c. *Movement - Horizontal and Vertical Alignment.* Concrete structures should be examined for evidence of any abnormal settlements, heaving, deflections, or lateral movements.
+c. *Movement—Horizontal and Vertical Alignment.* Concrete structures should be examined for evidence of any abnormal settlements, heaving, deflections, or lateral movements.

 d. *Junctions.* The conditions at the junctions of the structure with abutments or embankments should be determined.

-e. *Drains - Foundation, Joint, Face.* All drains should be examined to determine that they are capable of performing their design function.
+e. *Drains—Foundation, Joint, Face.* All drains should be examined to determine that they are capable of performing their design function.

 f. *Water Passages.* All water passages and other concrete surfaces subject to running water should be examined for erosion, cavitation, obstructions, leakage or significant structural cracks.

 g. *Seepage or Leakage.* The faces, abutments and toes of the concrete structures should be examined for evidence of seepage or abnormal leakage, and records of flow of downstream springs reviewed for variation with reservoir pool level.
 The sources of seepage should be determined if possible.

-h. *Monolith Joints - Construction Joints.* All monolith and construction joints should be examined to determine the condition of the joint and filler material, any movement of joints, or any indication of distress or leakage.
+h. *Monolith Joints—Construction Joints.* All monolith and construction joints should be examined to determine the condition of the joint and filler material, any movement of joints, or any indication of distress or leakage.

 i. *Foundation.* Foundation should be examined for damage or possible undermining of the downstream toe.